Sign our petition for more Government funds for Northamptonshire

 There comes a time when the official channels no longer work.
 A time when the people need to take a more direct form of action.

-With Northamptonshire’s budget cut to the bone by Government, now is that time.
+With Northamptonshire’s budget cut to the bone by Government, now is that time, with this petition.

 Our members of Parliament have asked nicely for a fairer deal based on the size of our population today rather than several years ago.